 Chekov: And we can't see a thing.
 Request you direct us to the coordinates.

-Uhura: My scanners show clear skies and 70 degrees.
+Uhura: My visual says sunny skies and seventy degrees.

 Chekov: [stops blowing] Sulu, look.
 The sun's come out.
 It's a miracle.